torchnyu/blog/_posts/2020-01-25-hey-man-i-have-a-startup-idea.md

 going to write a post for both sides: the entrepreneur and the developer.

-First up is the entrepreneur side
+First up is the entrepreneur side.

 # Do Your Homework